zveale/projects/3D Renderer/README.md

 a first-person camera but there is also support for a more cinematic spline camera that follows a list of points.
 There is some support for python scripting.
 Right now the audio just has support for 2D SFX and BGM but SoLoud has support for 3D audio.
-This project has morphed over time and is turning into more of a platform full of features I am interested in and want to learn more about.
+The project has morphed over time and is turning into more of a platform full of features I am interested in and want to learn more about.
 When I find something I am interested in I find that the best way to help me understand it is to implement it.